Alû

 In Akkadian and Sumerian mythology, Alû is a vengeful spirit of the Utukku that goes down to the underworld Kur.
 The demon has no mouth, lips or ears.
-It would roam at night and terrifies people while they sleep and the Alû may also torment their victims for fun.
+It would roam at night and terrify people while they sleep and the Alû may also torment their victims for fun.
 It was also said that possession by the Alû would result in unconsciousness or a coma; in this manner it resembles creatures such as the mara, and incubus, which are invoked to explain sleep paralysis.
 In Akkadian and Sumerian mythology, it is associated with other demons such as the Gallu and the Lilu.

 In ancient texts

 Stephen Herbert Langdon (1864) cites a translation of a cuneiform script by Major-General Sir H. C. Rawlinson.
 From v Pl.
 50, A, line 42: